opendata-swiss/ogdch_checker/README.md

   organization (`--org`)
 - the checkers write `csv` files, since these can be easily used for data analysis (with jupyther notebooks)
 - the checkers come with an interface, so it is fairly easy to add custom checkers as needed

+Currently there are two checkers in place:

+- Linkchecker: checks the links in the Dataset, whether they are accessible
+- Shaclchecker: checks the datasets against a shacl graph, that is specified in the config file.

 ## Install